CallMeRZIBI/Forza-autopilot/README.md

 ## What it does?

-This autopilot drives as you learn it to drive, it's just a convolutional neural network so it probably won't avoid other vehicles...
-But!
-It's also detecting cars, but I didn't test it yet. ;)
+This autopilot drives as you learn it to drive, I've implemented car detection so that it can avoid them, but it's not working 100%.
+And for some reason this model is working way better without minimap than with it :DD.

 ## Requirements